A Systematic Review of Echo Chamber Research: Comparative Analysis of Conceptualizations, Operationalizations, and Varying Outcomes: Results

+\subparagraph{Modularity Measures} Modularity measures the organization and segregation of communities within a network, providing insights into the structural presence of echo chambers.
+Modularity captures larger structural trends, assessing how communities form and segregate \cite{Kratzke}.
+For example, \citet{Kratzke} used modularity to analyze community dynamics, complementing user-level centrality measures.

-Out of all the analyzed studies, 20 were surveys.
-Most of these surveys were longitudinal, meaning they collected data over a period of time, whereas a few were cross-sectional.
+\paragraph{Surveys} Out of all the analyzed studies, 20 were surveys.
+Most of these surveys were longitudinal, meaning they collected data over a period of time, whereas a few were cross-sectional, meaning data was collected at one point in time.
 About half of the surveys were conducted in the USA (a total of 8), and only 5 of these studies addressed the echo chamber hypothesis directly.
 The rest of the studies examined elective exposure of social media users, news consumption and sharing behavior, extremism, and voting patterns.
 As Figure \ref{fig:conc-ope} demonstrates, most survey studies conceptualized echo chambers with content exposure.
 These studies mostly researched how much cross-cutting content users self-report via their media usage.
 User behavior survey studies researched specific user behavior that is associated with echo chambers.

-\paragraph{Self-reported survey data sets} In both cross-sectional and longitudinal studies, some surveys were conducted around election periods.
+In both cross-sectional and longitudinal studies, some surveys were conducted around election periods.
 This means that panels were usually surveyed before and after the elections or a three-wave panel was used.
 In cross-sectional studies, participants were surveyed either shortly before or after an election.
-The longitudinal studies are all panels that were either built around elections or drawn from existing panels such as household panels (e.g. \cite{burnett2022selfcensoring}), panels about migration (e.g. \cite{zerback}) or social media and internet panels (e.g. \cite{Nordbrandt.}).
+The longitudinal studies are all panels that were either built around elections or drawn from existing panels such as household panels (e.g., \citet{burnett2022selfcensoring}), panels about migration (e.g., \citet{zerback}) or social media and internet panels (e.g., \citet{Nordbrandt.}).

-Out of all survey studies, 17 looked at general social media usage or the whole media diet, while only two looked at specific platforms. \citet{Masip.2020}, e.g., analyzed social media usage on Facebook, Instagram, and Twitter/X, focusing on news sharing behavior in Spain.
-Similarly, \citet{Beam.2018} examined news polarization on Facebook before and after the 2016 US elections.
+Out of all survey studies, 17 looked at general social media usage or the whole media diet, while only two looked at specific platforms. \citet{Masip.2020} analyzed social media usage on Facebook, Instagram, and Twitter/X, focusing on news-sharing behavior in Spain.
+Similarly, \citet{Beam.2018} examined news polarization on Facebook before and after the 2016 U.S. elections.
 Interestingly, both studies found no echo chambers or polarization through social media, contrary to homophily studies.